wjrforcyber/TestABC/README.md

     <img src="./resources/images/SimulationCase.png" width="250"/>
 </p>

+- `AigTest, NameObjAig` : Assign name to object in network.
 - `AigTest, IsMuxAig` : Detecting if the current node is the root of a MUX.
 It is detecting a two level AIG, check the inverted attribute of the **children and grand children**.
 The tested example is shown below:
 <p align="center">
     <img src="./resources/images/MuxDetection.png" width="150"/>